Are $40 Toll Roads The Future?

 "If we have two or more people, we don't have to pay.
 If you're driving by yourself, it will cost you that much."

 Actually, it can cost quite a bit more for solo commuters because under dynamic pricing, the cost varies, changing every six minutes based on demand and to keep traffic flowing at a minimum of 45 miles an hour.
-Last Monday, the toll topped $34 for a short period of time, and on Tuesday the toll hit $40.
+On Dec.
+4, the toll topped $34 for a short period of time, and the following day, the toll hit $40.

-That's enough to make any driver spit out their coffee.
+That's enough to make any driver spit out his coffee.

 "I think it's outrageous.
 It's actually an abuse of power, as far as I'm concerned," says Alan Bechara, who lives in suburban Chantilly, Va.

 "Why do we need to pay $40 for a public road, to use a public road?
-We funded this road, we paid for it," he adds.
-"I'm a Virginia resident for 38 years, I can assure you my tax dollars funded this road."
+We funded this road; we paid for it," he adds.
+"I'm a Virginia resident for 38 years.
+I can assure you my tax dollars funded this road."

 Mary Jaber says she understands the need for a modest toll.